 Fall is a perfect time for running—cool temperatures, crisp air, and a beautiful backdrop of changing leaves.
-On October 2, the 41st Annual Guthrie Wineglass Marathon will take runners on a picturesque course through the Finger Lakes from Bath to Corning.
-Walk, run or ride a 5K or 10K on October 15 at the Great Pumpkin Challenge (pictured).
-Encourage your family and friends to join in and register for $25.
-See spectacular foliage as you run through the village of Rhinebeck at the Fall Foliage ½ Marathon & 5K on October 9.
-The half marathon begins at 10 am and the 5K starts at 10:15 am.
-Additionally, be inspired by more than 50,000 runners at the New York City Marathon on November 6!
+On October 1, the 41st Annual Guthrie Wineglass Marathon will take runners on a picturesque course through the Finger Lakes from Bath to Corning.
+Walk, run or ride a 5K or 10K in October at the Great Pumpkin Challenge (pictured) in Saratoga Springs.
+See spectacular foliage as you run through the village of Rhinebeck at the Fall Foliage ½ Marathon & 5K on October 8.
+Additionally, be inspired by more than 50,000 runners at the New York City Marathon on November 5!
 Runners from around the world will test their stamina as they run 26.2 miles through the five boroughs of New York City while the entire city cheers for them on the sidelines.

 ‘Tis the season for film festivals.
-Watch incredible films and celebrate talented filmmakers at the 60th New York City Film Festival September 30–October 16.
-Among this year’s highlights is the world premiere of “Personality Crisis: One Night Only,” a documentary from director Martin Scorcese about New York Dolls frontman David Johansen.
-Single tickets go on sale on September 19 at noon.
+Watch incredible films and celebrate talented filmmakers at the 61st New York City Film Festival September 29–October 15.
+The centerpiece of this year’s festival is Sofia Coppola’s Priscilla, making its North American premiere at Alice Tully Hall on October 6.
 Attend the Woodstock Film Festival Sept.
-28-Oct.
-2 to see independent film premieres, listen to panel experts and connect with other film lovers.
-Five films will have their world premiere screenings at the 30th Annual Hamptons International Film Festival October 7–16 in the Hamptons.
-In addition, you can attend the Lake Placid Film Festival, October 20–23 in the Adirondacks.
+27-Oct.
+1 to see independent film premieres, listen to panel experts and connect with other film lovers.
+Also check out the 31st Annual Hamptons International Film Festival October 5–12 in the Hamptons and the Lake Placid Film Festival, October 26–29 in the Adirondacks.